-In my experience, the majority of lash lifts don’t work out because the perming solution isn’t timed right.
+In my experience, the majority of lash lifts don’t work out because the perming solution isn’t applied properly or timed right.
 You could have issues due to lash placement, tools that won’t stick, or using the wrong curling rod.

 Lash lifts are a non-invasive beauty treatment with big results —sometimes too big!

 If yes, you’re probably seeing at least one of the following indicators of damaged lashes: